Current fluctuations in a semi-infinite line: Perturbation solution for the Symmetric Simple Exclusion Process

-The optimal fields can be solved order by order for arbitrary $\Gamma$, first solving for $p_k$ at a perturbation order $k$ in terms of the green's function $g(x,y,t)$ in \eref{green_function_arbitrary_boundary_rate} and then $q_k$ in terms of $\widetilde{g}(x,y,t)$ in \eref{eq:modified greens sol}.
-However, their expressions are cumbersome and not informative for the moment.
-We present rest of the analysis for the fast coupling limit ($\Gamma\to\infty$) where we find explicit expressions for the first few cumulants.
-In this limit, the boundary conditions in (\ref{spatial_p1_0} - \ref{spatial_q2_C3}) reduce to Dirichlet boundary conditions on the perturbation fields.
-Some of the formal expressions for the slow coupling limit are presented in the Appendix.
+The corresponding field equations (\ref{eq:eq for p1},\;\ref{eq:eq for q1}) and (\ref{eq:eq for p2},\;\ref{eq:eq for q2}) can be solved order by order for arbitrary $\Gamma$, first solving for $p_k$ at a perturbation order $k$ in terms of the Green's function $g(x,y,t)$ in \eref{green_function_arbitrary_boundary_rate} and then $q_k$ in terms of the Green's function $\widehat{g}(x,y,t)$ defined in \eref{eq:modified greens sol} for a different boundary condition.
+However, their expression for arbitrary $\Gamma$ are cumbersome and we do not present those results in this article.
+In comparison the fast coupling limit ($\Gamma\to\infty$) yields simpler expressions and captures the interesting non-equilibrium regime.
+We present rest of the analysis for this fast coupling limit where the boundary conditions (\ref{spatial_p1_0},\,\ref{spatial_q2_C3}) on the perturbation fields reduce to Dirichlet conditions.

 The mean \eref{avg_current_slow_general} in the fast coupling limit yields